Parika23/ClearFlag/README.md

 ## Scope & limitations (by design)

-This is a learning-focused proof of concept, not a production fraud system.
+This is a learning focused proof of concept, not a production fraud system.
 It intentionally does **not** do:

 - Continuous transaction monitoring
 - Cross-institution data sharing
 - Identity verification
 - Autonomous payment or account decisions
-- Authentication / role-based access control (not yet built — see below)
+- Authentication / role based access control (not yet built — see below)

 ### What a real deployment would still need